AdaSchultz/Spearhead-Public/OKW Rework/Propaganda Changes.md

 Currently, Prop suffers from a weird mix of Mechanized and Defensive equipment.
 This intends to push them to the Defensive, at the cost of the Mechanized Equipment they once had.

 ## Global Changes
-A new set of globals for Propaganda to play with.
+A new set of globals for Propaganda

 ### 1. [Global] (PASSIVE) Nero Decree
 - “The enemy advances closer and closer to the Fatherland, ensure they inherit nothing but rubble.”